-June is National Indigenous Peoples History Month in Canada, with June 21marking National Indigenous Peoples Day.
-This year, following the discovery of hundreds of unmarked graves at two former residential school sites in Canada (with the devastating understanding that there are undoubtedly many more lost children to bring home and families to heal), we must confront unspeakable truths about our past and present, and unlearn the settler history so many of us were taught.
+This year, following the discovery of thousands of unmarked graves at former residential school sites in Canada (with the devastating understanding that there are undoubtedly many more lost children to bring home and families to heal), we must confront unspeakable truths about our past and present, and unlearn the settler history so many of us were taught.
 In 2021, here are some ways forward:

 1) Listen to a brand-new The Conference Board podcast feat.
 Hon.
 Murray Sinclair, Former Chair, Truth & Reconciliation Commission: http://ow.ly/aGIz50Ffnhx

 4) Support Indigenous artists, artisans, retailers, suppliers, and businesses.
-Learn about the economic development potential of FNUDAs like the former Kapyong Barracks site: https://treaty1.ca/kapyong/
+Learn about the economic development potential of First Nations Urban Development Areas (FNUDAs) like the former Kapyong Barracks site: https://treaty1.ca/kapyong/

-8) If you’re part of an educational facility: This year, thanks to an investment from RBC, Every Child Matters is growing from a single day to a full week of online and broadcast educational programming for students in Grades 5 to 12 all across Canada.
-From September 27 to October 1, Truth and Reconciliation Week 2021 will continue the conversation about the truths of First Nations Treaties, the Métis and Inuit Land Claims, and the residential school system in the days leading up to Orange Shirt Day and the newly legislated National Day for Truth and Reconciliation on September 30.
-If you’re a teacher, you can register here for this online event.
+9) If you’re an educator: This year, thanks to an investment from RBC, Every Child Matters is growing from a single day to a full week of online and broadcast educational programming for students in Grades 5 to 12 all across Canada.
+You can access teacher resources on the Orange Shirt Day website here, or register here for an online event.
 You can also learn about mukluk traditions through The Storyboots School, an initiative of Manitobah Mukluks.

-10) Listen with empathy and an open heart. ♥️
+10) Remember to use the day to reflect, and to listen with empathy and an open heart. ♥️